Best restaurants in Chania: 12 places you’ll love (2025 Guide)

 Restaurants in Halepa, Chania

 If you’re staying in Halepa, one of Chania’s quieter neighbourhoods just east of the Old Town, you’ll find a handful of excellent tavernas and local Halepa restaurants.
-This area has more of a laid-back, residential feel, so it’s a great choice if you want to eat where the locals do rather than in the touristy centre.
-Many spots here serve classic Cretan dishes, fresh seafood, and homemade desserts — all at more affordable prices than the harbourfront.
+This area has more of a laid back, residential feel, so it’s a great choice if you want to eat where the locals do rather than in the touristy centre.
+Many spots here serve classic Cretan dishes, fresh seafood, and homemade desserts, all at more affordable prices than the harbourfront.

 Halepa Small Plates Restaurant

-A romantic waterfront taverna offering fresh seafood, generous portions, and a serene seaside setting — all with rave reviews from visitors.
+A romantic waterfront taverna offering fresh seafood, generous portions, and a serene seaside setting, all with rave reviews from visitors.

 Psitopolis Grill

 A more casual option, great for meat lovers.
 Known for generous portions of souvlaki, gyros, and grilled lamb at very reasonable prices.
-Perfect if you’re staying in Halepa and want a no-fuss family meal.
+Perfect if you’re staying in Halepa and want a no fuss family meal.

 Final thoughts

 Chania is a foodie’s dream, whether you’re after beach brunches, rooftop cocktails or rustic taverna dinners.
-These were our top picks for the best restaurants in Chania, all tested by us (and mostly toddler-approved!).
+These were our top picks for the best restaurants in Chania, all tested by us (and mostly toddler approved!).

-Wherever you eat, leave room for dessert — and don’t be surprised if a free shot of raki shows up.
+Wherever you eat, leave room for dessert, and don’t be surprised if a free shot of raki shows up.
 It’s part of the charm.

 More Crete related blog posts:

-Villa Giota: The Best Family Villa in Chania, Crete
+Villa Giota: Best Family Villa in Chania, Crete (2026 Review & Tips)

-Villa Giota: The Best Family Villa in Chania, Crete Just so you know: This post contains affiliate links.
+Villa Giota: Best family villa in Chania, Crete (2026 review & tips) Just so you know: This post contains affiliate links.
 If you click through and make a booking or purchase, I may earn a small commission — at no extra cost to you.
-If you’re looking for a holiday in Crete with space, comfort, and family-friendly touches,…
+If you’re looking for a holiday in Crete with space, comfort,…

-Chania Old Town: A Complete Guide to Crete’s Most Charming Spot
+Chania Old Town: A Complete Travel Guide (History, Things to Do, Food & Walking Tour)

-Chania Old Town: A Complete Guide to Crete’s Most Charming Spot Just so you know: This post contains affiliate links.
+Chania Old Town: A complete travel guide (History, things to do, food & walking tour) Just so you know: This post contains affiliate links.
 If you click through and make a booking or purchase, I may earn a small commission — at no extra cost to you.
-Chania Old Town is one of those places that stays with you…
+If you’re planning a trip to Crete and…

-Chania Beaches: The Best Family-Friendly Spots for Sun, Sand & Splashing Just so you know: This post contains affiliate links.
+Chania Beaches: Best places to visit (Family friendly & practical guide) Just so you know: This post contains affiliate links.
 If you click through and make a booking or purchase, I may earn a small commission — at no extra cost to you.
-When we booked our trip to Crete, we knew we were in…
+If you’re planning a family holiday to Crete and searching for “Chania…

-Chania Waterpark Fun: A Family Day Out at Limnoupolis Just so you know: This post contains affiliate links.
+Limnoupolis Waterpark Chania: Honest Family Review & Tips (2025) Just so you know: This post contains affiliate links.
 If you click through and make a booking or purchase, I may earn a small commission — at no extra cost to you.
-If you’re visiting Chania in Crete, Greece, with kids — or you’re just a…
+We visited Limnoupolis waterpark in Chania with our four year old in June 2025,…

 Is Chania Worth Visiting?
 A Guide to Crete’s Most Charming City